 More Things To do in Singapore

 Although we’ve packed in a lot of places to visit in Singapore in 3 days, our list is by no means exhaustive!
-Here are a few more travel planner Singapore ideas:
+We have a few more travel planner Singapore ideas, but do note that they do not all fit into the category of Singapore Budget Travel.

 The military-base-turned-entertainment Sentosa Island is a must-see for many Singapore tourists.
-The island, which has a tagline of “The State of Fun”, features beaches, resorts, water parks, adventure activities and theme parks.
+The island, which has a tagline of “The State of Fun”, features beaches, resorts, water parks, adventure activities and theme parks (all of which will increase your Singapore cost of travel).
 The island is home to Universal Studios Singapore, Madam Tussauds, SEA Aquarium, 4D Adventure Park, zip lines, Sky Tower and more.
 Explore the island on your own – or join one of the highly-rated Sentosa Island Organized Tours:

 - Sentosa Island (with Cable Car, Madame Tussauds and Tiger Sky Tower) – Let a guide lead the way to Singapore’s Sentosa Island.
 Arrive via cable car and visit top attractions on the island, like Sky Tower, Images of Singapore LIVE, Madame Tussauds, 4D Adventuraland and Wings of Time night show.
 You can book this Sentosa tour online!